The Future of Cyber Security: Overview of New Technologies

 Remote working has become a new normal even in the post-COVID era.
 However, the world is still struggling to cope with the security risks associated with remote working.
 Phishing emails topped an unprecedented 600% during the pandemic, making it a historic increase in digital crime.
 Because many businesses weren’t ready for remote working, it resulted in over 46% of businesses suffering at least one cyber security threat.

-A Verizon report revealed that 79% of organizations reported that remote working had negatively impacted their cyber security.
+79% of organizations reported that remote work negatively impacted their cyber security.

 Security threats that come with remote working include: